MrBenA/UdacityCapstone/README.md

 ## Project Scope
 This project is an Extract, Transform and Load (ETL) pipeline for the processing of bicycle hire journey and weather data for the year 2012. circa.
-9M data records<br>
+9M journey records<br>
 The project scripts extract data from Amazon S3 hosted CSV and Json source data files.
 The data is transformed to S3 hosted partitioned parquet files, with the structured data subsequently loaded to a cloud data warehouse as fact and dimension tables for building dashboards, driving ML projects or adhoc analysis.